 3. To enable them to contribute towards nation building in all spheres of life.

 STRATEGY: An inclusive change

-A report by National Council for Applied Economic Research (NCAER) has brought to light some astonishing ﬁgures, according to which three out of ten Urban Muslims are poor i.e. ofﬁcially come below the poverty line living on a monthly income of Rs 550 and less.
-The rural Muslims are more troubled as they are further down the scale.
-One in ﬁve rural Muslims comes below poverty line.
+A report by the National Council for Applied Economic Research (NCAER) has brought to light some astonishing ﬁgures.
+Three out of ten Urban Muslims ofﬁcially fall below the poverty line i.e. live on a monthly income of Rs 550 and less.
+The rural Muslims are more troubled as they fall further down the scale.
+One in ﬁve rural Muslims falls below the poverty line.
 The condition of Dalits and Adivasis are equally vulnerable.
 According to the Kundu Committee report, Muslims continue to be left out of both government jobs and the urbanisation wave.
-Moreover, the basic advantages of a better sex ratio and higher birth weight have been wasted due to a lack of health facilities in areas dominated by Muslims and a high school drop-out rate.
-In this backdrop, Human Welfare Foundation has devised a strategy of Inclusive and sustainable change.
-This strategy aims to consolidate and build upon the work initiated in the ﬁrst phase of the plan 16.
-Our Vision 20 approach will be guided by the objective of reducing inequality and vulnerability by closing the gaps between “the haves” and “the havenots” based on geography, class, caste, religion and gender.
+Moreover, the basic advantages of a better sex ratio and higher birth weight have been wasted due to the lack of health facilities in areas dominated by Muslims and a high school drop-out rate.
+In this backdrop, Human Welfare Foundation has devised a strategy of inclusive and sustainable change.
+This strategy aims to consolidate and build upon the work initiated in the ﬁrst phase of the plan.
+Our Vision 2026 approach will be guided by the objective of reducing inequality and vulnerability by closing the gaps between “the haves” and “the have-nots” based on geography, class, caste, religion, and gender.
 Our interventions will be guided by the broader purpose we have committed ourselves to in our strategy.

-- Focused targeted social change with clear, measurable goals.
+- Focused and targeted social change with clear, measurable goals.

 - Leverage available resources.